eofs/aws/README.md

 * Wrapper for [Fabric](http://docs.fabfile.org/)
 * List instances and regions for ELB and EC2 services
 * List EC2 instances for specific ELB
-* Manager your EC2 instances
+* Manage your EC2 instances
 * Run Fabric tasks against all EC2 instances or EC2 instances of specific ELB

 **Motivation**